codingwithsach/face_recognition/Documentation/Image Grayscale.md

     print("Error: Unable to load one or more images.")
 ```

-In this version, two new functions, `export_comments_to_csv` and `search_comments`, are added.
+two new functions, `export_comments_to_csv` and `search_comments`, are added.
 The example usage is updated to include options for exporting comments to a CSV file (`'e'`) and searching for comments based on keywords (`'k'`).
 Adjust the `image_paths`, `csv_file`, and `summary_file` variables as needed.

-Certainly!
 Let's continue by adding a feature to display a histogram of pixel intensities for both the original and grayscale images.
 Additionally, we'll include an option to save the histograms as images.
 We'll create functions called `display_histogram` and `save_histogram_image` for these purposes.

 ```python
 import cv2